 What is Hematite?

-Hematite is dense and heavy.
-The iron concentration in the stone is extremely high, making it the most important source of iron ore.
+This intriguing stone is dense and heavy, because of the high iron concentration.
 It also has a very high refractive index (2.9), which is much higher than that of even diamonds (2.4) and moissanite (2.6).
-This is what gives the stone its unique, metallic luster.
+This is what makes hematite exhibit that unique, metallic luster it’s known for.
+Hematite is sourced from a variety of locations, including Brazil, England, Italy, China, Bangladesh, New Zealand and in several states of the US.

 What’s more, hematite is a rock that’s out of this world… literally.
 Scientists have found that this mineral exists in abundant quantities on Mars, which is what gives the Martian rocks their characteristic red color and makes the planet appear red at night.
 The nickname Red Planet for Mars springs from this fact, which occurs due to hematite.